 What will happen to other adjacent properties/businesses within the Project’s boundaries?

-On the site of Corner Bakery at 800 N. San Fernando Blvd., known as Area 2, a 15-story multi-family building with 70 for-sale condominiums and seven levels of parking (three underground and four above grade).
-This property would be a new addition to the Project Site and is proposed to be covered under the PD 89-4 to be amended, as part of the Project.
+On the site of Corner Bakery at 800 N. San Fernando Blvd., known as Area 2, would be either (Option 2A) a 15-story multi-family building with 70 for-sale condominiums and seven levels of parking (three underground and four above grade); or (Option 2B) 101 micro-unit apartments and one ground level of parking.

 Areas 3, 6 and 7 do not include any redevelopment proposals in the Project.
 However, as a part of ongoing business operations and tenant improvements, there may be some upgrades to occur in the future.

-The Project site includes several private street segments – North San Fernando Boulevard between Grinnell Drive and the Burbank Town Center and East Cypress Avenue between North First and North Third Streets, which entails Area 8 under the proposed Project.
-This area would consist of the existing roadways, sidewalks and proposed open space to be used for a variety of community uses such as farmers’ markets, a performance space, exhibits, outdoor movie screenings, and a holiday ice skating rink.
+The Project site includes several private street segments – North San Fernando Boulevard between Grinnell Drive and the Burbank Town Center and East Cypress Avenue between North First and North Third Streets -- which entail Area 8 under the proposed Project.
+Area 8 would consist of the existing roadways, sidewalks and publicly accessible open space, such as the plaza, to be used for a variety of community uses such as farmers’ markets, a performance space, exhibits, outdoor movie screenings, and a holiday ice skating rink.

 Does the Project propose to build the maximum number of residential units allowed by the City’s current zoning?

 No. The current zoning and General Plan allow 87 residential units per acre to be built.
-The Project proposes to build 29.3 residential units per acre.
-Under the permitted density, 3,250 units could be built at the property.
-The Project proposes 1,094 units at the Property.
+The Project proposes to build 31.5 residential units per acre.
+Under the permitted density, 3,244 units could be built at the property.
+The Project proposes 1,173 units.

 How many new public-school students will be generated by the project?